PrairieLearn/PrairieLearn/docs/lmsIntegrationInstructor.md

 Integrating Learning Management Systems (LMSes) with PrairieLearn uses [LTI 1.3](https://www.1edtech.org/standards/lti) technology to connect LMS courses with PrairieLearn course instances.
 This allows for programmatic assignment linking and grade syncing.

-Integration with Canvas via LTI 1.3 is currently available as a public preview.
-General availability of Canvas integration support as well as support for other LMS platforms will be coming in the future.
+Canvas integration via LTI 1.3 is currently available as a public preview.
+General availability of Canvas integration as well as support for other LMS platforms will be coming in the future.

 ## Prerequisites